Kenta426/kenta426.github.io/_pages/about.md

 ---

-I am a second year MS/PhD student in Computer Science at UMass Amherst, advised by [David Jensen](https://groups.cs.umass.edu/jensen/) and I also work closely with [Ted Westling](https://tedwestling.com/) in the Statistics department.
+I am a second year MS/PhD student in Computer Science at UMass Amherst, advised by [David Jensen](https://groups.cs.umass.edu/jensen/) and I also work with [Ted Westling](https://tedwestling.com/) in the Statistics department.

 My research revolves around the inference and estimation of parameters arising in causal inference using non/semi-parametric statistical models.
-While I am interested in developing statistical methods motivated by asymptotic properties
-(e.g., consistency, efficiency), I have also studied how to sufficiently reduce the space of statistical model by leveraging semi-parametric constraints (e.g., set of conditional independence).
-I work on these problems to develop consistent, robust, and efficient learning frameworks for causal analysis from both observational and experimental data.
+I am working on a class of parameters s.t. non-pathwise differentiable (for example, dose-response curve over continuous exposure).
+Although I have worked mostly with nonparametric models, I am interested in leveraging semi-parametric constraints to the inference and study its efficiency under such models (e.g., set of conditional independence and structured confounding).

 Previously, I received my B.S. in Computer Science and minor in Engineering Statistics from Cornell University in 2019, where I was advised by [Thorsten Joachims](https://www.cs.cornell.edu/people/tj/).